×

 The festival signifies the onset of the Maharashtrian new year.
 According to the lunar calendar, this is observed on the first day of the Chaitra month.
 Gudi Padwa is celebrated on different dates yearly according to the Gregorian calendar, but it usually falls in March or April.

-History of Gudi Padwa
+What is the History of Gudi Padwa?

 The legend behind Gudi Padwa is interesting.
 Lord Rama returned to Ayodhya after defeating Ravana, and the people of Ayodhya celebrated his victory by hoisting a 'Dhwaj' on a bamboo pole.
 This flag was called 'Brahmadhwaj' or 'Gudhi' and was decorated with neem leaves, mango leaves, and a piece of cloth with red and yellow colour.
 This flag was hoisted on the first day of Chaitra.
 Thus, Gudi Padwa is also considered a symbol of victory and new beginnings.
 However, the origins of Gudi Padwa celebrations can be traced back to the Maratha Empire.
 It is believed that Chhatrapati Shivaji Maharaj first celebrated it after his victory over the Mughals.
 It is thought that the Gudi symbolises the triumph of good over evil, and the Kalash on the top represents abundance and prosperity.
 Gudi Padwa is hence not merely a festival but a celebration of culture, tradition, and unity.
 It brings people together and spreads love, peace, and harmony.
 The festival also reminds us of the importance of preserving our rich cultural heritage and passing it on to the next generation.

-Significance of Gudi Padwa
+What is the Significance of Gudi Padwa?

 According to the lunar calendar, the day marks the beginning of the Hindu New Year.
 It is a time for new beginnings, resolutions, and fresh starts.
 The festival also has a rich cultural significance and is celebrated differently across these regions.
 For instance - in Maharashtra, this festival is celebrated by hoisting a Gudi, a decorated pole with colourful cloth, flowers, and a copper pot called a kalash on the top.
 This Gudi is placed outside the house as a symbol of victory, prosperity, and good fortune.
 In Goa, the festival is known as Samvatsar Padvo and is celebrated by preparing traditional dishes such as ukdiche modak, etc. In Karnataka, the festival is known as Ugadi and is marked by preparing a special dish called Obbattu or Holige.
 Gudi Padwa is a great time to renew relationships and forgo past grievances.
 People come together to celebrate the festival, exchange greetings, and enjoy traditional dishes.
 It is a time to strengthen family bonds and build new relationships.